-Laren Stover, a melancholy connoisseur, writes fiction, non-fiction, plays and fairy tales.
+Laren Stover, a melancholy connoisseur, writes fiction, non-fiction, plays and fairy tales and is co-founder of Ivory Tower Studios, a stationery company on Etsy.
 She is the author of three books—the cult-classic novel, Pluto, Animal Lover, a finalist for the Barnes & Noble Discover Great New Writers Award, Bohemian Manifesto, A Field Guide to Living on the Edge and The Bombshell Manual of Style, pivotal in exploding Bombshell consciousness into a popular genre.

 She is former editor at large of Faerie Magazine and her writing has appeared in numerous publications including The New York Times, The Paris Review Daily, The New York Observer, L'Officiel, Bomb, Deutsch Vogue and Guernica Magazine.